 WKBO started out as WPRC

-in October 1925. according to Stevenson's Bulletin of Radio Broadcasting
+in October 1925. according to Stevenson's Buletin of Radio Broadcasting

-in January 1926, WPRC was owned by Wilson Printing & Radio Company
+in January 1926, WPRC was owned by Wilson Printingg & Radio Company

-and was at 216 meters and 100 watts.
+and was at 216 metters and 100 watts.
 It was WCOD for several years

 was owned by Norman R. Hoffman and the call letters were WCOD.
 And in 1931,